 Due to the delays in the shipment from California, India is looking for new contracts to meet its increased demands during the upcoming festive months.
 In contrast, the almond price trends in China on the lower side as a result of low market sentiments because of the Chinese New Year.
 However, the buyers are returning to the market but with limited buying capacity.
 Hence, prices are rising steadily as compared to any sharp increase.

 With over 96% of California experiencing drought-like conditions, the almond farming sector is immensely compromised.
 Its repercussions can be felt far and wide in the international market.
-Due to the increased shipping challenges and the labour shortage, California almond prices saw an upward trend.
+Due to the increased shipping challenges and the labour shortage, California almond prices saw an upward trends.
 The average price of Californian almonds varies between 5.88 USD/kg and 6.02 USD/kg.

 Following record rainfall in California and a rise in the rate of shipments, worldwide almond prices fell in the first week of January.
 These two positive factors most likely contributed to the price drop.
 In December, California saw a lot of rain and snow, with the most of it falling in the last two weeks of the year.
 For March, almond prices were recorded at 1.99 USD/lb.

 In the final quarter of 2021, almond harvest in Australia had been completed after a slow start due to heavy rains in the region.
 The shelling and hulling results show that the crop yields for 2021 were better than those of the previous year in terms of kernel and quality.
 The Australian Dollar was growing stronger and the global prices were low.
 New plantings had also been reduced.